erose/rpg-characters/abraham_craner.md

     Abraham is 68 years old.

   * **Does your character have any other family or friends?**
-    A brother, Ahaziah (a-ha-ZI-ah) Craner, is an aristocratic type who holds an important political position in some coastal city.
+    A brother, Modrecai Craner, is an aristocratic type who holds an important political position in some coastal city.
 Abraham holds him in high regard, but Ahaziah is embarassed by his weird rambling brother.

   * **What is your character's marital status?
 Kids?** dsads